genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 Selecting File Provenance instead of Create New Data Flow will show you the pipeline (in the form of a data flow) that was used to create this file.

-Read more about data flows in this tutorial_:
+Read more about data flows in this tutorial_.

-***What’s the difference between BWA and Bowtie2?***
+**What’s the difference between BWA and Bowtie2?**

 The biggest differences between the two aligners are:

-1)The way of accepting or rejecting an alignment.
+- the way of accepting or rejecting an alignment:

-BWA: counts the number of mismatches between the read and the corresponding genomic position.

-Bowtie2: uses a quality threshold bases on the probability of the occurrence of the read sequence given an alignment location.
+BWA counts the number of mismatches between the read and the corresponding genomic position.
+Bowtie2 aligner uses a quality threshold bases on the probability of the occurrence of the read sequence given an alignment location.

-2)Accepting colorspace data:
+- accepting colorspace data:

-BWA: No.

-Bowtie2: Yes.
+BWA tool does not support data in colorspace data, while Bowtie2 is able to align such files.

-How does Genestack process paired-end reads?
+**How does Genestack process paired-end reads?**

-There are three types of raw reads that our platform supports:
+There are three types of raw sequencing reads that our platform supports:

 -  single-end (1 file locally, 1 file in Genestack)
 -  paired-end (2 files locally, 1 file in Genestack)
 -  paired-with-unpaired (3 or 4 files locally, 2 files in Genestack)

-During import, Genestack recognises these types and imports them in their respective format-free form.as 1 or 2 files.
+During import, Genestack recognises them and imports them in their respective format-free form.
 If the platform cannot recognise the files automatically, you can allocate the files manually.

-***What’s the difference between an experiment and a folder?***
+**What’s the difference between an experiment and a folder?**

 The main difference between a folder and an experiment is in the content specificity.

-Folders work just like folders on your computer and can contain various biological objects\ :sup:``[bd] <#cmnt56>`__`\ : your assays, processed files, output reports, etc.
+Folders work just like folders on your computer and can contain various biological objects such as your assays, processed files, output reports, etc.

 Experiments contain only sequencing assays, but provide additional